racuca/AutoExcel/README.md

 # AutoExcel
-AutoExcel is a library for making MS excel files without version dependent COM.
+AutoExcel is a late binding library for making MS excel files without version dependent COM.

 tested with version 2007~2013 and perhaps will be worked on upper versions.